-Doctors Without Borders Adds Food To Its Medical Bag
+Why Doctors Without Borders Is Adding Food To Its Medical Bag

 Food

-Doctors Without Borders Adds Food To Its Medical Bag
+Why Doctors Without Borders Is Adding Food To Its Medical Bag

 Medecins Sans Frontier, the medical humanitarian organization, has added a basic item to its medical bag of drugs, stethoscopes and syringes: food.